|WTEN Channel 10, Albany NY and

-Graphics and design copyright 2015 by J. Alan Wall.
+Graphics, design and description copyright 2018 by J. Alan Wall.
 All rights reserved.

 WTEN operated originally as a UHF-TV station on Channel 41, its call letters were WROW-TV (1953-56) and WCDA-TV (1956-57).
 When the Federal Communications Commission granted the station permission to move to VHF Channel 10 in mid-1957, WCDA-TV changed its call to WTEN to reflect the move.
-WCDC-TV commenced operations in February 1954 as WMGT Channel 74, one of only six U.S. full-power TV stations ever to broadcast above UHF Channel 69.
-By the end of 1954, WMGT was allowed to move to Channel 19.
-In 1957 WMGT became WCDC-TV 19 and a full-time satellite of WTEN, a relationship that continues into the present age of digital TV.
+As with many a U.S. TV station, WTEN underwent numerous turnovers in ownership through its 65 years of existence; since January 2017 Nextar Media Group has been the licensee of Channel 10.

 Page updated Sunday, 19 August 2018

 NOTE: The video files featured on this website are taken from my VHS home recordings of over-the-air and cable video captures, clips contributed by others and clips downloaded from YouTube and similar sites.
 The quality varies from clip to clip, due to TV reception and recording issues.
 None of the clips that are featured here have been authorized by the various television stations, networks or any other entity.